copilot-code-optimizations/VS-Extension/README.md

 6. Install the version that matches your Visual Studio version
 7. Yes, you need to close the Visual Studio for the installation to start.
 Please pay attention to the installation dialog, your consent maybe neccesary
-8. One installation completes, please restart Visual Studio
+8. Once installation completes, please restart Visual Studio

 # Usage